 In the early days of confinement, when I wasn’t busy planting things or making bread, like any respectable cat owner, I spent much time observing and googling cat behaviour and came to the conclusion that cats are a lot more straightforward creatures than most people think.

 For a start, they don’t consider themselves superior or inferior to anyone or anything.
 Cats don’t know the difference between their own race and the human race.
 They think everyone else is a cat.
-They are the communists of domestic animals.
 Which is why for example, once let out into the wild, cats will leave you treats at your doorstep, in the form of decapitated rodents because they want to teach you a thing or two about hunting .
 ‘This is how it’s done, see.
 You can do it too ’ is what they’re saying to you.

 Though cats may see us as their equals, humans have always had a rather ambiguous relationship with these furry felines.
 Throughout history they have either been elevated to god-like status, demonised by Christianity or downgraded by fascist ideologies.

 The Nazis for example, were no big fan of cats.
 They applied the same ideological concepts to animals as they did to human beings.
 Cats, in their opinion, were inferior to the rest of the animals in the infinite animal kingdom because they came from the ‘desert’ regions.
 In short, they did not belong to the Aryan animal race, unlike for example, the shepherd dog (Hitler’s favourite animal).
 I also like to think that their air of other-worldliness and je-m’en-foutisme-not concomitant with Nazi ideology - filled Nazis with some mild form of terror.